Phyllis Gardner (clinical pharmacologist): Entrepreneurship

 In 2002, Elizabeth Holmes visited Gardner at Stanford University.
 Holmes proposed her idea for a microfluidic device that could detect and treat infectious diseases.
-Gardner was critical of the proposal, explaining that it is not possible to use antibiotics on such a small scale.
+Gardner was critical of the proposal, and told Holmes she did not think her invention would be successful.
+She explained to Holmes that it is not possible to use antibiotics on such a small scale.
 Holmes dropped out of Stanford a few months later, but Gardner followed the evolution of Theranos.
-Very briefly, both served on the Harvard Medical School Board of Fellows after Holmes was given an invitation to join.
+Very briefly, both Gardner and Holmes served on the Harvard Medical School Board of Fellows after Holmes was given an invitation to join.
 Gardner did not permit Holmes to visit the Stanford campus and called for her to be sent to prison.
+Holmes was ultimately found guilty of criminal fraud, in the federal case, United States v.
+Elizabeth A. Holmes, et al. — which was brought by the United States against her and Theranos former president and COO Sunny Balwani.

+In media

+The Wall Street Journal investigative journalist John Carreyrou delved into the manner in which Elizabeth Holmes failed to convince Gardner to involve herself in her company Theranos; he recounted this in-depth in his 2018 book, Bad Blood: Secrets and Lies in a Silicon Valley Startup.
+This relationship was investigated further in the 2019 Alex Gibney documentary, The Inventor: Out for Blood in Silicon Valley.
+Rebecca Jarvis delved into the early background between Gardner and Holmes, in her 2019 podcast about Theranos, The Dropout.
+In the 2022 show, The Dropout, based on the Jarvis podcast of the same name, Gardner appeared as a character, portrayed by Laurie Metcalf.

+Death

+Garnder died of a heart attack on September 10, 2025, at the age of 75, while vacationing on Martha's Vineyard in Massachusetts.